A Trailing Ground Cover Plant

 In a container, Pratia pedunculata will trail gently over the sides as it grows.

-This is a frost tender plant, so choose a protected position especially from heavy frosts.
-It will only reach around 20 cmd in height however can spread to more than .5 metres over time.
+This can be a frost tender plant, so choose a protected position especially from heavy frosts.
+It will only reach around 20cms in height however can spread to more than 1 metre over time.

 The best position is in a humus rich soil, a little moisture, however with good drainage.